Sadako Yamamura: Manga

-Film series
+In film

-Her past is portrayed differently in the film series.
+Sadako's past is portrayed differently in the film series.
 In this continuity, Sadako is not the biological child of Dr. Ikuma and Shizuko but is implied to be the result of sexual intercourse between Shizuko and an enigmatic sea demon after Shizuko spent hours staring at and talking to the ocean.
+In Ring 2 it is revealed that shortly after childbirth, Shizuko left baby Sadako in a cave, hoping the waves would take her away.
+When she was still there come morning, Shizuko instead took Sadako home.
 Shizuko's brother Takashi later learns of her psychic prediction of Mount Mihara's eruption and tells everyone about it, making her an instant celebrity.
 Dr. Ikuma, eager to prove the existence of ESP, encouraged her to participate in a demonstration at Tokyo.
 During the demonstration, Shizuko was successfully able to prove her psychic abilities, but a spiteful journalist, Miyaji, accused Shizuko of being a fraud, inciting other journalists to join in the slanderous uproar.
-Sadako, who watched from backstage, snapped and killed Miyaji to stand up for her mother.
+Sadako, who watched from backstage, killed Miyaji in a rage.

 Ai Hashimoto (pictured in 2015) played Sadako in Sadako 3D (2012).

 Sadako eventually split into identical twins, one good and innocent, and the other wrathful and destructive.
 After Shizuko committed suicide, Ikuma moved to Izu with the twins.
 The good Sadako grew into an adult and became an actress, while the evil twin was locked up by Ikuma and drugged to stunt her growth.
 Akiko Miyaji, the fiancée of the journalist whom Sadako killed, leads an angry mob to kill the evil Sadako, only for the twins to merge into one and slaughter her tormentors.
 Ikuma then wounded and threw Sadako down the well behind his house.
 Sadako survived for 30 years, dying shortly before the events of Ring, creating the cursed videotape.

 At the end of Sadako 3D 2, it is revealed that Sadako has a daughter, who is briefly described as "the seed of despair, growing, and ready to bloom".

 Sadako appears in the crossover film Sadako vs. Kayako, encountering Kayako Saeki, the antagonist of the Ju-On films.
 Sadako's cursed videotape, in this version, is reduced to a two-day deadline instead of the traditional seven days.
 She is also shown to be much stronger and more violent this time, forcing people who try to hinder her curse or escape to kill themselves in brutal ways.
 The two ghosts battle each other to kill two women who are under both of their respective curses, they are lured to an old well with the help of psychics Keizo Tokiwa and Tamao in an attempt to destroy them both.
 However, it ends up causing the two ghosts to fuse into a huge, monstrous entity called Sadakaya.
 Furthermore, prior to the battle and subsequent fusion, Sadako's curse is inadvertently transferred from the cursed videotape to the Internet, potentially unleashing it upon the entire world.

+Sadako also cameoed in Erma (a webtoon loosely inspired by Ju-On and The Ring).